Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

-Fig.~\ref{fig:1}d displays the reflection spectra measured in Device 1 under continuous non-resonant pumping at laser power $P_{\text{pump}} = \qty{6}{\micro\watt}$.
-Under these illumination conditions, the charge-neutral region observed in Fig.~\ref{fig:1}b vanishes, and we observe simultaneous electron doping in the MoSe$_2$ layer and hole doping in the WSe$_2$ layer.
-This is indicated by the reversal in the positions of the red and blue dashed lines.
-We emphasize that the two types of doping can be spectrally distinguished in WSe$_2$ \cite{wang2020observation}: the presence of a single attractive polaron (AP) resonance in the WSe$_2$ spectrum unequivocally indicates hole doping, since electron doping of WSe$_2$ leads to two AP features associated with the singlet and triplet trions~\footnote{In contrast, MoSe$_2$ displays a single AP peak under both electron and hole doping, making carrier-type identification more ambiguous.
+Unlike previous experiments that bridged this energy gap using large electric fields and an interlayer bias ~\cite{ma_strongly_2021, qi_thermodynamic_2023, qi_perfect_2025, nguyen_perfect_2025}, we employ nonresonant optical pumping to inject charge carriers into the TMD bilayer.
+We illuminate the sample with a continuous-wave laser at 635 nm, above the bandgap (Fig.~\ref{fig:1}c) with pump and probe focused onto the same spot.
+Remarkably, as we show below, this optical doping technique enables simultaneous electron- and hole-doping in opposite layers even for devices with thicker hBN spacers, overcoming the intrinsic band-offset limitations without the need for applying an electrical bias.
+Fig.~\ref{fig:1}d displays the reflection spectra under continuous pumping at laser power $P_{\text{pump}} = \qty{6}{\micro\watt}$.
+Here, the charge-neutral region vanishes, and we observe simultaneous electron doping in the MoSe$_2$ layer and hole doping in the WSe$_2$ layer.
+This is indicated by the reversal in the positions of the red and blue dashed lines~\footnote{We emphasize that the two types of doping can be spectrally distinguished in WSe$_2$ \cite{wang2020observation}: the presence of a single attractive polaron (AP) resonance in the WSe$_2$ spectrum unequivocally indicates hole doping, since electron doping of WSe$_2$ leads to two AP features associated with the singlet and triplet trions.
+In contrast, MoSe$_2$ displays a single AP peak under both electron and hole doping.
 Additional confirmation comes from Device 3, a MoS$_2$/WSe$_2$ heterostructure, where the MoS$_2$ layer clearly exhibits two AP features under electron doping, consistent with our interpretation of the spectra in Devices 1 and 2 (see Fig. S6).}.